yiisoft/form/docs/guide/en/creating-custom-fields.md

 ## Field Configuration

-Sets base configuration of field via parameter "fieldConfigs" of a field factory.
+Base configuration of field is set via `fieldConfigs` parameter of a field factory.
 For example:

 ```php
 'fieldConfigs' => [